effbiae/k/README.md

 # porting k to BareMetal-OS

 ## tldr
- - an app built with `baremetal.sh k.app` isn't loaded properly.
+ - an app built and installed with `baremetal.sh k.app` isn't loaded properly.
  - the first 4096 bytes are ok, but different after that

 ## to reproduce